 b) no person who has a Financial Interest (as defined below) in the offeror is a Covered Person.

-a.
-Offeror(s) must submit all inquiries and questions concerning this solicitation in writing and only to the PowerAdvocate system.
-Upon and after receipt of this solicitation, offeror(s) shall not contact any TVA personnel other than the Project Manager designated in this Solicitation for related information, questions, explanation, or detail.
+Offeror(s) must submit all inquiries and questions concerning this solicitation in writing and only through the PowerAdvocate system.
+Upon and after receipt of this solicitation, the offeror(s) shall not contact any TVA personnel other than the Project Manager designated in this Solicitation for related information, questions, explanation, or detail.

-a.
-TVA will not pay or reimburse any offeror direct or indirect costs incurred in the development, submission, evaluation, or negotiation of its Proposal, and assumes no liability in connection with such Proposal-related costs.
+TVA will not pay or reimburse any offeror direct or indirect costs incurred in the development, submission, evaluation, or negotiation of its Proposal and assumes no liability in connection with such Proposal-related costs.

-d.
-TVA may disqualify an offeror from consideration for an award, or terminate any awarded easement for default, if the offeror fails to disclose a known OCI or act in accordance with TVA’s direction as to the elimination or mitigation of an OCI.
+TVA may disqualify an offeror from consideration for an award or terminate any awarded easement for default if the offeror fails to disclose a known OCI or act in accordance with TVA’s direction as to the elimination or mitigation of an OCI.

 Each offeror’s ability to communicate clearly and succinctly and to organize its Proposal using the same order and format as stated and required by this solicitation will be a positive factor in TVA’s evaluation of the Proposal.
 Accordingly, the Proposal: (i) should not be unnecessarily voluminous and elaborate, and (ii) must be submitted in a form and format compatible with Microsoft Office software products.

 b) Legal Entity – A statement indicating that the offeror is an individual, partnership, corporation, or other legal entity.
-If the offeror is not an individual, the Proposal must state:
+Please include a statement identifying the legal entity that will hold the easement if different from the offeror.
+If the offeror is not an individual, the Proposal must state the following:

-4) Names of all the offeror’s parent, affiliate, and subsidiary organizations.
+4) Names of all the offeror’s parent, affiliate, and subsidiary organizations, if any; and

 c) The Executive Summary (cover page, etc.) shall condense and highlight the contents of the Proposal in such a way as to provide a broad but clear and understandable summary of the entire Proposal (excluding any cost information).

-d) Completed and signed copy of any certifications, attachments, and data questionnaires, as required.
+d) Completed and signed copies of any certifications, attachments, and data questionnaires, as required.

 2. Services Offered